abel-solo/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 #### Task 3, this function that prints a string, followed by a new line, to stdout
 #### Task 4, this function that prints a string, in reverse, followed by a new line
 #### Task 5, this function that reverses a string
+#### Task 6, this function that prints every other character of a string, starting with the first character, followed by a new line.